Showdown time WooCommerce Vs Magento: Nuts and Bolts

 Magento and WooCommerce are two trending e-commerce platforms in the market.
 They both are a pack of punch when it comes to features.
-They both are the great choice for an e-commerce platform which allows you to unleash with the full potential just to meet your expectations from cost to customizations.
+They both are great choices for an e-commerce platform that allows you to unleash the full potential just to meet your expectations from cost to customizations.
 Mainly the success of any e-commerce business largely depends on the platform behind it.

-First Lets try to compare Magento and WooCommerce through Google Trends for a clear picture in your mind and what’s going around the world.
+First, let’s try to compare Magento and WooCommerce through Google Trends for a clear picture of your mind and what’s going on around the world.
 The below graph will easily help you to take the correct decision.
-Don’t operate off a hunch your decision.
+Don’t operate off a hunch of your decision.

 Let’s get cracking!

 WooCommerce is a powerful platform to build on top of WordPress.It’s a WordPress plugin.
 It’s growing fast and has become the most loved e-commerce tool for small businesses.
 It’s an open-source e-commerce solution.
 The features you can easily find in an e-commerce platform, while retaining the ease of use of its parent platform, WordPress.
 While turning your site into a fully functional WordPress e-commerce website with just a few clicks.

 - It is open-source and free, and even underlying WordPress software is also free

 - It comes with a robust extension system, based on the WordPress plugin format